-Embracing the shadow self isn’t about engaging the shadow self, it’s about owning and facing it for healing and integration.
+Embracing the shadow self isn’t about acting out the shadow self, it’s about owning and facing it, which allows for healing and integration.

 You can only heal and integrate what you face.
 Doing so with love and acceptance creates a safe inner space to fully self-embrace.